temujin9/mezovy/pcs/tabletop/anatoli.md

   - With apologies for "gathering necessary info rudely in these uncertain times"
   - Way to "phone a friend" in hard situations
   - Plot hook source

+"I'd die for forbidden knowledge being read and attempting to prevent the reading of it."
+- Lol what dude?